 Any concerns we may have are shared with parents, and with their consent, appropriate assessment and support is requested from support agencies to ensure that their child’s needs are identified and met.

-If you have concerns then contact your child’s teacher or Miss Qadeer, the school SENDCo.
+If you have concerns then contact your child’s teacher or Mrs Atanaskovic, the school SENDCo.

 When a child has been identified as having a need or disability we will work with those people who already know your child and use their knowledge to identify what the child’s needs are and how they can be met in our school.
 This will usually involve meetings with parents/carers to ensure we have a full picture of the child’s needs.